-CinCGAN \cite{cincgan} is a representative solution for real-world SR without paired training data.
+CinCGAN \citep{cincgan} is a representative solution for real-world SR without paired training data.
 It maps a degraded LR to its clean version using data distribution learning before conducting SR operation.
-However, we find that, even if CinCGAN is developed for blind setting, it still has a limited application scope: if the degradation of the input image is not included in the training data, CinCGAN will fail to transfer the degraded input to a clean one.
-More interestingly, instead of producing extra artifacts in the image, it seems that CinCGAN does not process the input image and retain all the original defects.
-Readers can refer to Fig. \ref{fig:CinCGAN} for an illustration, where CinCGAN performs well on testing image of DIV2K-mild dataset (same distribution as its training data), but produces unchanged results for other images with different degradation types.
-In other words, the network seems to figure out the specific degradation types within its training data distribution, and any distribution mismatch will make the network ``turn off'' its ability.
-For comparison, we further process the above three types of degraded images by a traditional denoising method BM3D \cite{bm3d} \footnote{Note that BM3D is a denoising method while CinCGAN is able to upsample the resolution of the input image.
-Thus, after applying BM3D, we utilize bicubic interpolation to unify the resolution of the output image.
+However, we find that, even if CinCGAN is developed for blind setting, it still has a limited application scope.
+If the degradation of the input image is not included in the training data, CinCGAN will fail to transfer the degraded input to a clean one.
+More interestingly, instead of producing extra artifacts in the image, it seems that CinCGAN does not process the input image and retains all the original defects.
+Readers can refer to Fig. \ref{fig:CinCGAN} for an illustration, where CinCGAN performs well on the testing image of DIV2K-mild dataset (same distribution as its training data), but produces unsatisfactory results for other different degradation types.
+In other words, \textit{the network seems to figure out the specific degradation types within its training data distribution, and distribution mismatch may make the network ``turn off'' its ability.} This makes the performance of CinCGAN unstable and unpredictable.
+For comparison, we process the above three types of degraded images by a traditional denoising method BM3D \citep{bm3d} \footnote{Note that BM3D is a denoising method while CinCGAN is able to upsample the resolution of the input image.
+Thus, after applying BM3D, we apply bicubic interpolation to unify the resolution of the output image.
 This is reasonable as we only evaluate their denoising effects.}.
-As shown in Fig. \ref{fig:CinCGAN}, for all input images with different degradation types, BM3D has a obvious and stable denosing performance.
-Although the results of BM3D may be mediocre (the image textures and details are largely over-smoothed), it does try to process every input image.
-This observation reveals that there is a significant discrepancy between traditional method and CNN-based method.
+The visual results show that for all different degradation types, BM3D has an obvious and stable denoising performance.
+Although the results of BM3D may be mediocre (the image textures are largely over-smoothed), it does take effect on every input image.
+This observation reveals that there is a significant discrepancy between traditional methods and SR networks.

-The above interesting phenomenon indicates that the network has learned more than a regression function, since it demonstrates the ability to distinguish among different degradation types.
+The above interesting phenomenon indicates that deep network has learned more than a regression function, since it demonstrates the ability to distinguish among different degradation types.
 Inspired by this observation, we try to find any semantics hidden in CinCGAN, as well as in other SR networks.